 ACT (Active Combat Tracker) helps calculate uptime, damage, and the skill level you’re currently playing at on your class in comparison to others.
 ACT is an essential learning tool for raiders who are looking to improve their skills, and is not meant for attacking others in-game!
 ACT is only available on PC—for raid players who want to track their progress on console, you’ll have to request assistance from a PC user who is in the same party as you. 😊

-Some basic terms to look for in Final Fantasy logs (some basic things you can learn from your logs):
+Some basic terms to look for in Final Fantasy logs:

 Parse %: Parse % rates DPS and Healing.
 Perhaps the quickest way to pair yourself up against other members in your party; simply look and see what number you get.
-There are seven colors: gray, green, blue, purple, pink, orange, and gold.
+There are seven parse colors: gray, green, blue, purple, pink, orange, and gold.
+Parsing gold means parsing a perfect 100.

 Casts: Active % and CPM (Casts Per Minute)